ekafex/IntroCodingLab2/Python/README.md

 > [!NOTE]
 >
-> **To build a computer, we exploit and control physical phenomena** to:
+> **To build a computer, we exploit and control physical phenomena**
 >
-> 1. Represent states of information (e.g. as electric voltage 0 & 5V etc).
-> 2. Manipulate these states via transitions (e.g. able to build logic operators OR, AND or NOT via transistors etc).
-> 3. Preserve and measure the states effectively (e.g. perform accurate measurements to retrieve information such as magnetic pin in HDD etc...).
+> To construct a computer, a physical system must exhibit and allow control over phenomena that enable the following:
+>
+> 1. **Information Representation**: The system can encode discrete states to represent information (e.g., binary states like 0 and 1 as voltage levels, magnetic orientations, or quantum states).
+> 2. **State Manipulation**: The system supports reliable transitions between states, enabling logical operations such as OR, AND, and NOT.
+> 3. **State Preservation and Retrieval**: The system can store states stably and allows accurate measurement or retrieval of these states to recover information.
-> 4. Be powered by energy to drive state changes.
+> 4. **Energy Utilization**: The system can be powered to drive state changes and sustain computational processes.

-#### **Is electronics computers the only way to build computers?**
+#### **Are electronics computers the only way to build computers?**

-Research **Quantum Computers** and or more general [**Unconventional computing**](https://en.wikipedia.org/wiki/Unconventional_computing).

-**Significance:** Unconventional computing explores the boundaries of computation, seeking systems that are more efficient, faster, or capable of solving problems beyond the reach of classical computers.
-By mimicking natural processes or leveraging unique physical phenomena, these approaches aim to revolutionize how we process information.
+No. Research in **Quantum Computing** and **Unconventional Computing** explores alternative systems that leverage unique physical phenomena or natural processes to achieve greater efficiency, speed, or solve problems beyond classical computing's capabilities.
+Read [**Unconventional computing**](https://en.wikipedia.org/wiki/Unconventional_computing) for more details.

 ---